Terry Pendleton: Atlanta Braves (1991–1994)

-Later career
+Florida Marlins (1995–1996)

 Pendleton was granted free agency on October 24, 1994, and he was picked up by the Florida Marlins on April 7, 1995.
 Pendleton improved his batting average to .290, and hit 14 home runs while playing in 133 games.
 Pendleton went on to play 111 games for the Marlins in 1996, hitting .251 with 7 home runs.

+Atlanta Braves (1996)

-After spending the 1995 and most of the 1996 on the Marlins, he was traded back to the injury battered Braves.
+After spending the 1995 and most of the 1996 on the Marlins, Pendleton was traded back to the injury battered Braves.
 Right-fielder David Justice was lost for the season with a shoulder separation in May, and shortstop Jeff Blauser suffered a broken bone in his left hand, which caused him to miss some playing time.
 Acquiring Pendleton meant Chipper Jones could play at his natural shortstop position while Pendleton played third.
 Pendleton was traded to the Braves on August 13, 1996, for minor league prospect Roosevelt Brown.
 He went on to play in the 1996 World Series—the fifth World Series of his career.
 However, he was used only in a limited role en route to a 6-game loss to the New York Yankees, leaving Pendleton 0-for-5 in his chances for a World Series ring.

+Cincinnati Reds (1997)

 The Braves let Pendleton go after the 1996 season, and he signed on with the Cincinnati Reds on January 27, 1997.
 However, he was released on July 24, 1997, after hitting .248 with one home run and two stolen bases.
 While with the Reds, Pendleton had three stints on the disabled list, and after his release, he spent the rest of the season recovering and did not sign with another club.

+Kansas City Royals (1998)

 In January 1998, the Kansas City Royals were looking for veteran leadership, and on January 20, 1998, signed Pendleton to provide a veteran presence and help mentor its younger players.
 Pendleton was used in a limited role, backing up Dean Palmer.
 He played 79 games in 1998, splitting time between the designated hitter position and third base.
 After the 1998 season ended—his 15th professional season—Pendleton retired to spend more time with his family.

 Career statistics

 In 1893 games over 15 seasons, Pendleton posted a .270 batting average (1897-for-7032) with 851 runs, 356 doubles, 39 triples, 140 home runs, 946 RBI, 127 stolen bases, 486 bases on balls, .316 on-base percentage and .391 slugging percentage.
-Defensively, he recorded a .957 fielding percentage as a third baseman.
+Defensively, he recorded a .957 fielding percentage and led National League third basemen in putouts and assists five times each.
 In 66 postseason games, including 5 World Series, he batted .252 (58-for-230) with 26 runs, 12 doubles, 3 triples, 3 home runs, 23 RBI, 2 stolen bases and 12 walks.